Elkhorn Creek Lodge

 The Second Coming (of Barry as Jimmy)

-Posted in democratic party, economics, obama, politics by mountainmusings on February 27, 2009
+Posted in democratic party, economics, obama, politics by Eugene Podrazik on February 27, 2009

 To those who cared to look beyond the MSM smokescreen of the last election, this comes as no surprise.
 But, the evidence is all in that Barry’s nothing but a tax and spend liberal.
 We’ve got a budget outline that approached four trillion dollars.
 And, after congress gets through it will be four trillion since Barry on set a floor on his budget proposal and has a tacit understanding with Reid and Pelosi, to run the tab up even more since he’s going to sign anything.